mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     The set of which collections are to be loaded are controlled by optional parameters in each reader.
-An important constraint is that for all normalized collections defined as required, if the cross-referencing key is no defined a reader will ignore that datum.  :code:`read_data` silently signals that condition by returning a None.  :code:`read_ensemble_data` and :code:`read_distributed_data` normally silently skip such data.
+An important constraint is that for all normalized collections defined as required, if the cross-referencing key is not defined a reader will ignore that datum.  :code:`read_data` silently signals that condition by returning a None.  :code:`read_ensemble_data` and :code:`read_distributed_data` normally silently skip such data.
 That model is intentional because it allows initial loading of a large data set with unresolvable anomalies that prevent one or more of the cross-referencing ids from being defined.

-3. The waveform data is read and loaded.
+3. The waveform data is read and the data object is constructed.
 If that process fails the data will be marked dead and an error log posted with the reason (e.g. a file not found message).